spicypark/Calculator/README.md

 10.28.2023 - 2.1.1
 - Bug fixes in Input.java
 - Derivative mode is under development and is not yet functional<br>

+10.31.2023 - 2.2.0-pr
+- All 2.2.0 features are in pre-release
+- Known bugs exist and will be patched before full release

 10.29.2023 - 2.1.2
 - Major rehaul of operation input in Input.java